 The proposed site is located in an area zoned for a mix of residential and commercial town expansion.
-To the east of the site is zoned as primarily residential and social/ community use.
-To the west and south is zoned for mixed use.
+To the east of the site is zoned as R3 residential, mixed residential and other uses.
+To the west, north and south is zoned as M2 - City/Town/village Centre, central area development.